 "What?
-Not on a Sunday evening.
-Maybe a Friday or Saturday night, but not Sunday.
-It's church day."
+Bite your tongue The drunks don't go to the Horn until Hamlin Pub closes for the night."
 Gene smiled.
 Gene's chair was facing the front window and the drapes were open.
 Through the smudged looking glass she saw Connor walking, hands stuffed in his pockets looking at the ground, towards his house.
 He stopped for a moment in front of the Randall's house and seemed to look straight at Gene, but she knew he probably couldn't see her because of the way the light hit the glass from outside.
 She thought he looked kind of sad.